All Products

 Embedding Similarity Evaluation

-Evaluates the embedding similarity between the application flow output (response) and the reference answer (reference).
+Evaluates the embedding similarity between output (response) and reference answer (reference).
 This method depends on an embedding model.
-It converts the reference answer and the application flow output into embedding vectors and then calculates their cosine similarity.
-The score is between 0 and 1.
-A higher value indicates greater similarity.
+It converts both into embedding vectors and calculates cosine similarity.
+Score: 0 to 1 (higher = more similar).

 embedding_similarity